What are your business objectives?

 Your business strategy

-Every business, no matter how big or small has a strategy.
+Every business has a strategy.

-Your financial forecast
+Your financial forecast should include:

 Creating a business budget

 A realistic budget helps keep track of spending.

 This helps you: